-There is judgement involved in determining the onerous portion of the net present value of future losses from management contracts that the Association entered into.
-The provision is based on the period of time the Association expects to operate the management contract, discount rates and forecast cashflows.
+There is judgement involved in determining the onerous portion of the net present value of future losses from management contracts and premises leases that the Association has entered into.
+The provision is based on the period of time the Association expects to operate the management contract or premises lease, discount rates and forecast cashflows.